La storia del vino: dalle antiche civiltà ai giorni oggi

 The Renaissance and the Modern Age

 With the Renaissance, wine became even more central to European life.
 Thanks to scientific and technological advances, winemaking techniques continued to improve.
-In France, Italy and Spain, many of the appellations of origin we know today developed, such as the Chianti, Barolo and Champagne.
+In France, Italy and Spain, many of the appellations of origin we know today developed, such as the Chianti, Barolo and the Champagne.

 In the 17th century, the introduction of glass bottles and cork allowed wine to be stored for longer periods and with higher quality.
 This led to the emergence of new types of wine and the expansion of international trade.